 High-quality reporting is an essential element for building a partnership of trust.
 Our philosophy is more than just producing technical data.
 The extensive interpretation of clinical and testing data delivered with our comprehensive medical reports includes differential diagnostic approaches as well as a detailed interpretation of key findings.

-CENTOGENE’s large mutation database of rare genetic diseases, CentoMD®, that includes the systematic documentation of curated genetic variants, with detailed clinical information, frequency and geographic origin, coming from a worldwide cohort of patients, strongly strengthens the clinical interpretation of our CentoXome® results and warrants best diagnostic yields.
+CENTOGENE’s large proprietary rare disease data repository, CentoMD®, that includes the systematic documentation of curated genetic variants, with detailed clinical information, frequency and geographic origin, coming from a worldwide cohort of patients, strongly strengthens the clinical interpretation of our CentoXome® results and warrants best diagnostic yields.
 It significantly improves the quality and consistency of the diagnosis, ultimately affecting your patients' treatment path.

 - Detailed evaluation of patient’s clinical information and family history